 Screenshot: Change impact assessment action item status view.

-3. Executive Level: At the executive level, ValGenesis provides insights into the overall effectiveness and efficiency of cleaning validation processes.
-By aggregating data across multiple facilities, executives can identify trends, benchmark performance, and make data-driven decisions to improve operational efficiency, and reduce costs.
-The platform's comprehensive reporting capabilities support strategic planning, ensure regulatory compliance, and accelerate time to market.
+Executive Level: At the executive level, iClean provides a bird’s-eye view of how your cleaning validation program performs across facilities.
+Aggregated data helps you identify trends, benchmark performance, and make data-driven decisions to improve operational efficiency and reduce costs.
+Comprehensive reporting capabilities support strategic planning, ensure regulatory compliance, and accelerate time to market.

 Screenshot: Dashboard views provide up-to-date status.